ewald30/ChatApplication/README.md

 # ChatApplication
-Simple chat application with No GUI (Yet) using python and socket programming
+Simple chat application with no GUI (yet) using python and socket programming

 This method works only on LAN!